-b) Activities Pertaining to the Reorganization of Ballots: Elections Code sections 13102 and 13110, as amended by Statutes 2009, chapter 1 (SB 6).
+b) Activities Pertaining to the Reorganization of Ballots: Elections Code sections 13102 and 13110, as amended by Statutes 2009, chapter 1 (SB 6) are necessary to implement a voter-enacted ballot measure.

 Before the adoption of Proposition 14, existing law required the county elections official or county clerk to "provide ballots for any elections within his or her jurisdiction, and...cause to be printed on them the name of every candidate whose name has been certified to or filed with the proper officer pursuant to law, and who, therefore, is entitled to a place on the appropriate ballot."
 Prior section 13110 required that the group of names appearing on the ballot shall be the same for all voters entitled to vote for candidates for that office.
-Prior section 13102 required separate ballots for partisan primary elections for each qualified political party, to be printed together with the nonpartisan ballot, if possible, and provided that voters would receive a partisan ballot only if registered with the particular political party whose ballot they requested, or if the party whose ballot was requested adopted a rule permitting nonparty voters to vote that
+Prior section 13102 required separate ballots for partisan primary elections for each qualified political party, to be printed together with the nonpartisan ballot, if possible, and provided that voters would receive a partisan ballot only if registered with the particular political party whose ballot they requested, or if the party whose ballot was requested adopted a rule permitting nonparty voters to vote that ballot.
+The names of candidates appearing on each of the separate partisan primary ballots were those that were duly nominated by registered party voters.